SarahZimmermann-Schmutzler/v-server-setup/README.md

 5. Restart Nginx to update the news.
 > `sudo service nginx restart`

-Is the alternate homepage is running on `http://ip-adress_vm`?
+Is the alternate homepage running on `http://ip-adress_vm`?
 Does the url: `http://ip-address_vm/abc` returns `404 Not Found`?
 Then everything is as it should be.
 Congrats!